-(1) A sales receipt from Wal-Mart?

-(2) An internal memorandum prepared by a manufacturing company addressed to one of its sales employees authorizing a sale?

-(3) Notations of the terms of a sale made on a napkin at lunch?

-(4) A digital recording?
+- (1) A sales receipt from Wal-Mart? - (2) An internal memorandum prepared by a manufacturing company addressed to one of its sales employees authorizing a sale? - (3) Notations of the terms of a sale made on a napkin at lunch? - (4) A digital recording? - 5.1.5.

-5.1.5.
 There must be some indication that a contract has been made.
 For example, a check with a notation on the memo line such as "purchase of briefcase" would constitute language indicating a contract for sale has been made.
-A check with nothing written on it but the payee's name and the amount of the check would not sufficiently indicate the existence of a contract.

-5.1.6.
-The writing need not necessarily be signed by both parties.
+A check with nothing written on it but the payee's name and the amount of the check would not sufficiently indicate the existence of a contract. - 5.1.6.
+The record need not necessarily be signed by both parties.
 The important signature is the signature of the party against whom enforcement is sought.
 So, for example, a letter signed by the purchaser, would be sufficient against the purchaser, but not against the seller, whose signature is not on the letter.
-Under 7(d) of the Uniform Electronic Transactions Act (UETA), if a law requires a signature, an electronic signature satisfies the law.
+Under the 2022 Amendments, the definition of "sign" in § 1-201(b)(37) includes both tangible signatures and electronic signatures.
+Under § 7(d) of the Uniform Electronic Transactions Act (UETA), if a law requires a signature, an electronic signature satisfies the law.

 Problem 5-2.
-Read the definition of "signed" at § 1-201(b)(37).
+Read the definition of "sign" in § 1-201(b)(37).
 Which of the following likely constitutes a signature: